docsdevbr/symfony-doc-pt-br/serializer.rst

 ~~~~~~~~~~~~~~~~~~~~

 Besides the normalizers registered by default (see previous section), the
-serializer component also provides some extra normalizers.You can register
+serializer component also provides some extra normalizers.
+You can register
 these by defining a service and tag it with :ref:`serializer.normalizer <reference-dic-tags-serializer-normalizer>`.
 For instance, to use the ``CustomNormalizer`` you have to define a service
 like: